Published: 06 March 2018

 Author: Ryan Carlisle Thomas

-Ryan Carlisle Thomas appears before Senate Redress Committee
+Ryan Carlisle Thomas addresses Senate Redress Committee

 Ryan Carlisle Thomas Partner and Head of its Institutional Abuse practice, Penny Savidis, was invited to appear before the Senate Standing Committee on Community Affairs today regarding the proposed Commonwealth redress scheme for survivors of institutional child sexual abuse.